 The beaming smile on the face of Curtin University law and journalism student, Rebecca Stacy, reacting to the surprise announcement that she had won Australia’s Next Top Lawyer competition, was the enduring image that defined the success of the inaugural essay-writing challenge.

-Open to law students throughout Australia, the competition attracted over 400 entries and as the driving force behind the initiative, Australian Accident Helpline was elated with the response to the talent identification search for Australia’s brightest young, emerging legal practitioners.
+Open to common law students throughout Australia, the competition attracted over 400 entries and as the driving force behind the initiative, Australian Accident Helpline was elated with the response to the talent identification search for Australia’s brightest young, emerging legal practitioners.

 Ultimately, 21-year-old Stacy, who lives in Trigg, Western Australia, was thrilled with the news that she had won the competition for her submission entitled, Religious freedom and parental rights: The most important development in Australian legal history.